PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 · Updated

-When an Indian investor accumulates ₹50 Lakhs or more in investible surplus, wealth managers inevitably pitch Portfolio Management Services (PMS).
-The sales pitch is seductive: "Mutual funds are for retail crowds.
-PMS offers concentrated equity portfolios, direct access to the fund manager, custom mandates, and institutional-grade active alpha."
+When an Indian investor accumulates ₹50 Lakhs or more in investible surplus, Portfolio Management Services (PMS) often start appearing in wealth-management conversations.
+The pitch is familiar: concentrated equity portfolios, direct access to the fund manager, custom mandates, and institutional-grade active alpha.

-However, beneath the marketing gloss, the structural comparison between PMS and Mutual Funds is complex.
+The structural comparison between PMS and Mutual Funds is more complex than the pitch suggests.
 A PMS is not simply a 'large mutual fund.'
-It operates under entirely different legal, operational, and taxation frameworks.
-For most investors, the hidden tax friction and high fee drag of a PMS outweigh any theoretical active returns.
+It operates under different legal, operational, and taxation frameworks.
+For many investors, tax friction and fee drag can offset the benefit of any active alpha.

-If you would rather have a fee-only SEBI Registered Investment Advisor (RIA) audit your portfolio and run these calculations for you, book a free portfolio audit.
+If you would rather have a fee-only SEBI Registered Investment Advisor (RIA) audit your portfolio and run these calculations for you, Find a Fee Only Investment Advisor.

 The Key Structural Differences